-Element of Pay Designed to Reward Alignment with Objectives Base Salary Experience, knowledge in industry, duties, scope of responsibility and individual performance.
+Element of Day Designed to Bowerd Alignment with Objectives Element of Pay Designed to Reward Alignment with Objectives Base Salary Experience, knowledge in industry, duties, scope of responsibility and individual performance.
 Provides a minimum, fixed level of cash compensation to attract and retain talented executives who can continue to improve our overall performance.
 Annual Cash Incentives Success in achieving or exceeding specific annual performance goals and objectives using metrics approved by the Committee and that it believes are appropriate measures of operational and financial performance.
 Motivates executives to achieve specific performance goals and objectives.
-Long-Term Equity Incentives Attainment of Company performance over time, stockholder value creation and success in long-term growth and development.
-Aligns the executives' interests with long-term stockholder interests in order to increase overall stockholder value.
+Long-Term Equity Incentives Attainment of Company performance over time, stockholder value creation and success in long-term growth and Aligns the executives' interests with long- term stockholder interests in order to increase overall stockholder value. development.
 Potentially the largest pay component, which provides an opportunity for significant compensation following strong Company performance, enabling us to attract and retain talented executives.